grggalo/Homework_FEWD/Homework 01/README.md

 ###Technical Requirements

 - Link the navigation to the sections of the page using the 'a' tag and id's
-- Use a unique `title` and unique `h1` tags
+- Use a unique `title` and unique `h1` tags DONE
 - Show image using `img` tag including unique `alt` attribute
-- Use an external CSS stylesheet to style your pages
+- Use an external CSS stylesheet to style your pages DONE
 - Select at least 5 elements on the page and apply at least 5 different css properties (`font-size`, `color`, `font-family`, `font-weight`, `text-decoration`) to these elements
 - Use at least 6 different HTML tags (`h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `p`, `ul`, `ol`, `a`, `img`) on your pages
-- Follow naming conventions, maintain consistency across your .html and .css files
+- Follow naming conventions, maintain consistency across your .html and .css files DONE
-- Indent nested elements to increase your code's readability
+- Indent nested elements to increase your code's readability DONE

 #### Bonus